FC Schalke 04: Sponsors and finances

 As of 2022, the headline sponsor of Schalke 04 is the China-based electronics manufacturer Hisense.
-The Russia-based hydrocarbon giant Gazprom was dropped in February 2022 as a result of the Russian invasion of Ukraine.
+Since 2026, the current club front of shirt sponsor is Beumer Group, The Russia-based hydrocarbon giant Gazprom was dropped in February 2022 as a result of the Russian invasion of Ukraine.
 Additional sponsors include Düsseldorf-based insurance group ERGO Insurance Group; Munich-based automotive manufacturer BMW; and its motorcycle division BMW Motorrad; Spanish-based security insurance company Reale Seguros; China-based telecommunications company Huawei; cyber gambling and sports betting company bet-at-home.com; beverage giant Coca-Cola; North Rhine Westphalia-based brewery Veltins; and the current manufacturer of Schalke's squad kits, Germany-based Adidas.

 In terms of operating income, Schalke possessed an operating income of €13 million as of 2014, and 12 per cent debt as of May 2019.
 As of 2019, Schalke generated the 14th-highest revenue of any football club in the world at €291 million.

 In May 2019, Schalke 04 were still ranked by Forbes magazine as the 14th-richest football club in the world, at €683 million, a decrease of 3 per cent from the previous year.
 As of 2022, the club is no longer listed among the top 20 for either revenue or value.

 Schalke 04 were among the Bundesliga teams that were hit hardest by the COVID-19 pandemic, and in April 2020 the club said it was threatened by bankruptcy.

 October 2024 saw Schalke undertake a two-year sponsorship deal with Rootz Ltd. brand Wildz.

 In January 2024, Sky reported that Schalke's financial situation may result in the end of the club in its current form by the end of the season: If relegated from the 2.
 Bundesliga, Schalke would not get a license for the 3.
 Liga, and would have to play in the Regionalliga West, the fourth division of German football.
 The current squad and staff would have to leave the club on a free transfer.